Skip to content

 Virtual baby shower games are the biggest differentiator from in-person.
 Most in-person games don't translate.
 Pick games built for screen sharing:

-- Who's That Baby (requires baby photo submissions ahead of time)
+• ✅ Who’s That Baby — collect baby photos ahead of time

-- Baby advice scroll (async — guests type advice in chat, host reads it aloud)
+• ✅ Baby advice scroll — guests type advice in chat, host reads aloud

-- Solo worksheet games (nobody fills out PDFs during Zoom calls)
+• 🚫 Solo worksheet games — nobody fills out PDFs on a Zoom call

 Our virtual baby shower games guide has detailed walkthroughs for each of the top picks.
 The BabyShowerShow games are all built for screen sharing with host-controlled reveals.